capsl0cker/capsl0cker.github.io/linux-init-system.md

 ## 1. Sysvinit

-1. Scripts are located in /etc/rc.d/init.d/
+1. Configuration scripts are located in /etc/rc.d/init.d/.

-2. Usually, each script has start, stop, and restart functions.
+2. Usually, each script has three functions: start, stop, and restart.

-3. System has different run levels, ususally, 0-6; And different scripts run at different run levels.
+3. System has different run levels, ususally, 0-6 and S; And different scripts should run on different levels.

 4. Usually, we create one fold for each run level under /etc/rc.d/, e.g. /etc/rc.d/rc0.d, /etc/rc.d/rc1.d, ..., /etc/rc.d/rc6.d.

-5. We create various symbol links in /etc/rc.d/rcX.d to /etc/rc.d/init.d.
+5. We create various symbol links in /etc/rc.d/rcX.d which refers to scripts in /etc/rc.d/init.d.
 Each link represents that this script will be run at this level when system boot up.

-6. Command 'chkconfig' can build such symbol link on RH/Fedora/CentOS.
+6. Command 'chkconfig' can be used to build such symbol link on RH/Fedora/CentOS.
 Command 'update-rc.d' does the same thing for Debian/Ubuntu.

 7. System default run level is set in /etc/inittab.